 While third graders take large leaps in building and expanding upon skills developed in the first and second grades related to creativity, communication, and research, they also venture deeply into relatively new areas of study including programming with tools such as SCRATCH and digital citizenship lessons from the Common Sense curriculum.
 Third graders are taught multi-tasking techniques and are able to collect, analyze, process, and display data with digital graphing tools.
 Students also learn to create and print 3-D designs with Tinkercad software.
 Elective after-school programs offer third through fifth grade students the opportunity to explore robotics and programming with Lego Mindstorms.

-The year-long theme of third grade is the study of three cultural groups who lived in the Chesapeake Bay region during the 17th century.
+The year-long theme of third grade is the study of three cultural groups who lived in the Chesapeake Bay during the 17th century.
 Students learn about native people of the Eastern Woodlands, English colonists, and enslaved West Africans.
 This study provides the context to explore the ways in which environments, values, and colonization shape how cultures meet their basic needs.
-Students venture into the woods to create survival tools and shelters, while field trips to Historic London Town and St. Mary's City enrich the curriculum.
+The students venture into the woods on campus to create survival tools and shelters, while field trips to Historic London Town and Historic St. Mary's City enrich the curriculum.
 In addition, each spring our third graders are guided through hands-on experiences: cooking Johnnycakes and a West African stew, and making candles, paper, and ink.